BME-MIT-IET/iet-hf-2023-iet-meg-nem-lattal/graphics/code-review-checklist.md

 - [ ] Can the readability of the code be improved by smaller methods?
 Yes.
 - [ ] Can the readability of the code be improved by different function, method or variable names?
-Maybe.
+Yes.
 - [ ] Is the code located in the right file/folder/package?
 Yes.
 - [ ] Do you think certain methods should be